ryanlovett-au/mysql-backup-sync/README.md

 The application will then iterate through every host and database and backup/sync each table based on the configured parameters.
 The application will display a real-time UI of what is happening.

+*You may also use the `php artisan db:backup --host= --database=` arguments to target a specific host and/or database from the command line.*

 During this process the application will first compare the schemas of the remote and local backups and determine if tables have been added or removed from the remote and will action those changes on the local copy as required.

 **Note:** Renaming a table will results in remove + add/resync.